 DIY | Wire Links Earrings

 You can easily make your own ornamental links and earwires with this wire links board.
 First you place the studs on the board in the pattern you want to create, then you wind the wire around the studs.
+See more tutorials showing how to make the most beautiful earrings with a wire-link board here.

 This way you can form small, delicate links or large, impressive links with a lot of beads.
 In this blog post, we want to inspire you and help you to get started with your wire links board.
 The board is available in two versions: a a lower priced smaller one made of plastic and a larger one made of metal.